This is the fourth part of the Chatterbox series. For your convenience you can find other parts in the table of contents in Part 1 – Origins

 What to send

 We mentioned encryption last time.
-You probably want to go with Base64 for encrypted content.
+You probably want to go with Base64 (or even better with Base58) for encrypted content.
 Keep in mind some countries may ban texting “encoded” messages.

 Also, Base64 will make your messages much longer (regular text is allowed to be 160 chars long).
 While some platforms let you send one big message which will be assembled back on the mobile phone, I find it unreliable.
 I’ve seen to many broken messages due to that.
 Just go with assembling on your side, split messages into chunks and send them separately.
 This will probably lead to some form of packetizing with message numbering etc.